Skip to main content

 You should generally avoid passing state across visitors if at all possible.
 If you do need to pass state around, though, you should first figure out which parts of your recipe need what information.

-If you need to pass state between functions in the same visitor, then you should use cursor messaging instead of execution context messaging.
+If you need to pass state between functions in the same visitor, then you could use cursor messaging instead of execution context messaging.

 Use cursor messaging instead of execution context messaging